scalable-web-systems/docker-compose-reverseproxy/README.md

 expose:
   - 5000
 ```
-It's worth noting that we are still using `ports:` section for the **gateway** service but use the `expose:` section for the **posts** and **comments** service.
+It's worth noting that we are still using `ports:` section for the **reverseproxy** service but use the `expose:` section for the **posts** and **comments** service.
 By saying that we are exposing the port 5000, we're simply allowing other services on the same network to access the given service on port 5000.
 But we stop short of publishing the port to the outside world.
 This is important.
 Because we don't want the outside world to have access to our individual APIs.
 Any request from the client should come through the **reverseproxy** service which we do publish to the outside world.

 ### reverseproxy
 So now that we have inspected the changes in the docker-compose.yml script, let's take a look at the source code for the **reverseproxy** API.
 Pull up the `index.js` file located in the `src/reverseproxy` subdirectory.
 This is how the code looks like: